 Weigh your hay so you know exactly how much you are feeding, it is very easy to over or under estimate how much you are feeding when feeding by 'slice' or 'wedge' of hay

-Like any horse the good-doer has a requirement for vitamins and minerals.
-Commercially formulated feeds will provide all of these as long as the are fed at the manufacturer's recommended feeding levels.
-For many good-doers these levels are too high and are likely to cause weight gain, so a better option is to use a low calorie feed balancer.
+Like any horse the good doer has a requirement for vitamins and minerals.
+Commercially formulated feeds will provide all of these providing that they are fed at the manufacturer’s recommended feeding levels.
+For many good doers these levels are too high so a better option is to use a feed balancer.

 Saracen SHAPE-UP™ is a low-starch, high-fibre mix designed to provide a balanced diet at low intake levels.
 The ingredients within Shape-Up are utilised to support and maintain a normal, healthy metabolism particularly for those horses and ponies on restricted rations due to the need for them to lose weight.
 It can be used as a calorie controlled ration for those prone to laminitis, Equine Metabolic Syndrome or Cushing's in order to meet micronutrient requirements without excess sugar, calories and starch intake.

 Saracen Essential Balancer is low in sugar, starch and calories, so is suitable for horses and ponies that are ‘good doers’.
 Dense in vitamins, minerals and quality protein sources, Essential Balancer helps to support optimum muscle tone and topline development as well as supporting optimum health and vitality.
 A blend of yeast cultures helps to support a healthy digestive tract.

 Competition-Fit Balancer is a nutrient dense, low intake balancer in the form of a mix which includes a small inclusion of cereal and is based on digestible fibres.
 It includes live yeast and acid buff to allow performance horses to train, compete and recover throughout the season.